Marie Byrd Land: Overview

 Because of its remoteness, even by Antarctic standards, most of Marie Byrd Land (the portion east of 150°W) has not been claimed by any sovereign state.
 It is by far the largest single unclaimed territory on Earth, with an area of 1610000 km2, including Eights Coast, immediately east of Marie Byrd Land.
 In 1939, United States President Franklin D. Roosevelt instructed members of the United States Antarctic Service Expedition to take steps to claim some of Antarctica as United States territory.
 Although this appears to have been done by members of this and subsequent expeditions, these do not appear to have been formalized prior to 1959, when the Antarctic Treaty System was set up.
 Some publications in the United States have shown this as a United States territory in the intervening period, and the United States Department of Defense has stated that the United States has a solid basis for a claim in Antarctica resulting from its activities prior to 1959.
-The portion west of 150°W is part of Ross Dependency claimed by New Zealand.
+The portion west of 150°W is part of Ross Dependency, which is claimed by New Zealand.

 Five coastal areas are distinguished, which are listed from west to east: